 The frequency of dental X-rays depends on a person’s dental health.
 A person may not require X-rays every time he or she visits the dentist if they have not had cavities for years.
 But if the dentist keeps track of the progress of the patient’s dental issue, they may need X-rays on a more frequent basis.

 Dental X-rays come with a much lower risk of radiation today.
 These offer invaluable insight into a person’s dental health, preventing minor issues from becoming serious ones.
 If you are uncertain about why you need to have an X-ray done, always feel free to ask your dentist.

 What to Expect During a Dental Cleaning Appointment:

 Tooth decay is just one of the problems that dental professionals will examine when a patient visits them.
 The appointment may also comprise of:

 - Neck, jaw, and head examination.
 The dentist will examine for anything unusual.

 - Gum evaluation.
 Periodontal disease and other gum-related problems are checked.

 - Mouth checkup.
 The dentist will examine for signs of oral cancer, diabetes, and vitamin deficiencies.

-- Some dental professionals will perform a checkup on a patient’s face, bite, saliva, and the movement of his or her lower jaw joints.
+- Some dental professionals will perform a checkup on a patient’s face, bite, saliva, and lower jaw joints’ movement.